Kelsey Plum: Early life

-High school career
+High school

 During the course of her high school career, Plum scored a total of 2,247 points, averaging 19.9 points per game.
 She recorded 677 rebounds, assisted on 381 baskets, and had 370 steals.
 Over her four years, her team had a record of 103–22, which led to four section titles and the 2012 CIF Division IV state championship.
 Plum also played AAU basketball for San Diego Sol.

 Plum was selected to the 2013 WBCA High School Coaches' All-America Team.
 She participated in the 2013 WBCA High School All-America Game, hitting six of her eight field goal attempts, scoring 14 points.

 When it came time for college choices, Plum considered Maryland and Virginia on the east coast, and Cal, Gonzaga, Oregon and Washington on the west coast, then decided to accept the offer from Washington.

 Plum was named a McDonald's All-American.
-This qualified her to participate in the 2013 McDonald's All-American Girls Game She was named Ms. Basketball by CalHiSports, an honor bestowed upon the best female high school basketball player in California.
+This qualified her to participate in the 2013 McDonald's All-American Girls Game.
+She was named Ms. Basketball by CalHiSports, an honor bestowed upon the best female high school basketball player in California.
 Prior winners include Kaleena Mosqueda-Lewis, Courtney Paris, Candice Wiggins, and Diana Taurasi.